-Tanner Hospital in Carrollton is currently in the process of negotiating a Memorandum of Understanding (MOU) with ARES.
-Under this agreement ARES will coordinate the deployment of amateur radio operators to the hospital upon activation by the hospital’s emergency management staff.
+Tanner Hospital and Carroll ARES currently operate under a Memorandum of Understanding (MOU).
+Under this agreement ARES coordinates the deployment of amateur radio operators to the hospital upon activation by the hospital’s emergency management staff.

 Just to be clear, ARES is an organization that operates interdependently of radio club leadership structure.
 That being said, there must be a cooperative effort between all radio clubs, amateur radio operators, and ARES.
 Many of us have been working hard to rebuild our working relationship with ARES and local served agencies like the county and local hospitals.